CodeCargo logo

 CodeCargo can calculate compliance scores for each workflow defined in the GitHub repositories associated with your Project.
 Scores are represented as a number between 0% and 100%.
 You can manually run a compliance score by clicking on "Run Evaluation" next to the workflow.
 If you click on the workflow, you will see a comprehensive report that details which compliance guardrail rules the workflow passed and failed.
 This makes it easier for developers to implement fixes via the Expert Workflow Agent in the GenAI Editor.

 In the future, CodeCargo will automatically fix non-compliant workflows and create PRs for your team to review.
-Compliance guardrail rules are configured in the Compliance Center.
+Compliance guardrail rules are configured in Workflow Compliance.

 Project Administration